loathers/loathers.github.io/Scripting-CS.md

 cliExecute("cast 1 Stevedave's Shanty of Superiority");
 ```

 This imports the required function, and then performs the same series of CLI executions that were set up previously.
 However, you can put this in a `.js` file and call it from the client.
 You can begin experimenting with using other Mafia functions.
-For example, you can set your auto-attack to a macro from earlier and go do a fight in the Neverending Party:
+For example, you can set your auto-attack to a macro from earlier and go do a fight via `adv1()` (recommended for automation as it goes and does a single encounter in the specified zone) in the Neverending Party:

 ```javascript
 const { adv1, Location, setAutoAttack } = require("kolmafia")